Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

-The demographic profile of the students at Spring Branch Elementary School has remained relatively consistent during the past three years.
+The demographic profile of the students at Spring Branch Elementary School has remained relatively consistent during the past three years with some changes in the percent of students identified as Emergent Bilingual (EB).
 The majority of the students are Hispanic, followed by African American.
 Many of the students are considered economically disadvantaged, which qualifies the campus as a Title 1 school.
-During the 2023-2024 school year, 70.3% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 83.2% At-Risk; 19.6% Immigrant; 2.8% Homeless, 16.4% of students were identified for special education services; and 4.2% were identified for gifted and talented services.
+During the 2024-2025 school year, 74.4% of the students were identified as EB; 85.3% At-Risk; 25.4% Immigrant; 2.5% Homeless, 17.2% of students were identified for special education services; and 3.3% were identified for gifted and talented services.

 Demographic Trends: Race/Ethnicity